14all-agency/shopify-llms-txt-directory/https-www-littlebambinos-co-nz.md

   Updated: 2025-03-10T22:47:23Z
 - [Back To School](https://www.littlebambinos.co.nz/pages/back-to-school): Not ready for school?
 Neither are we!
 Here are our everyday favourites to help make that transition a little easier this year.
   Updated: 2025-01-28T23:59:40Z
-- [Up-To 70% Off Sale Terms & Conditions](https://www.littlebambinos.co.nz/pages/warehouse-sale-2025): Did somebody say SALE?!
-Shop up-to 70% off almost everything.
-Prices as marked.
+- [25% Off Sitewide* Sale Terms & Conditions](https://www.littlebambinos.co.nz/pages/warehouse-sale-2025): Did somebody say SALE?!
+Flash Sale.
 You won't want to miss this!
-T&C's Apply: All sale items are final ...
+T&C's Apply: All sale items are final unless faulty, so please choose carefully.
+D...
-  Updated: 2025-07-02T23:08:29Z
+  Updated: 2025-09-11T03:41:12Z
 - [Welcome10 Discount Details](https://www.littlebambinos.co.nz/pages/welcome10-discount-details): Welcome to Little Bambinos!
 As a new customer, you're eligible for our special Welcome10 discount.
 This discount excludes all Owala and Inkah produ...
   Updated: 2025-05-22T23:23:18Z